florimondmanca/asgi-lifespan/README.md

 # asgi-lifespan

-Lifespan protocol support for ASGI apps.
+Lifespan protocol support for ASGI apps and libraries.

 ## Features

+- Add lifespan event handlers to an ASGI app using `LifespanMiddleware` (_TODO_).
 - Send lifespan events to an ASGI app using `LifespanContext` (_TODO_).
-- Add lifespan event handlers to an ASGI app using `LifespanMiddleware` (_TODO_).
 - Support for [asyncio], [trio] and [curio] (provided by [anyio]).
 - Fully type-annotated.
 - 100% test coverage.